Modules with irrational slope over tubular algebras: Further extensions

 \begin{cor} \marginpar{locequivatr} The inverse natural equivalences in \ref{locequiv} restrict to inverse natural equivalences between the subcategory, ${\mathcal D}_r$, of $A\mbox{-}{\rm Mod}$ of modules of slope $r$ and the subcategory, ${\mathcal D}_{\overline{\sigma}(r)}$, of $B\mbox{-}{\rm Mod}$ of modules of slope $\overline{\sigma}(r)$. \end{cor}

-Since both $(T,-)$ and $T\otimes-$ also commute with direct products they are, \cite[18.2.22]{PreNBK}, interpretation functors in the sense of \cite{PreDefAddCat}, see also \cite{KraEx}.
-By \cite[13.1]{PreDefAddCat} (or, better, \cite[2.3]{PreRajShv}, it follows that they induce equivalences of the respective functor categories.
-If ${\mathcal D}$ is a definable category then we denote by ${\rm fun}({\mathcal D})$ the associated abelian functor category.
-If ${\mathcal D}$ is locally finitely presented (e.g., as noted above, the category of modules supported on an open interval), this is the category of finitely presented functors from finite-dimensional modules in ${\mathcal D}$ to $k\mbox{-}{\rm mod}$ (rather, the extensions of these to functors on all of ${\mathcal D}$ which commute with direct limits).
-In general a definable category need not be locally finitely presented (e.g., ${\mathcal D}_r$ is not) but such a category is a definable subcategory of a locally finitely presented category and the category ${\rm fun}({\mathcal D})$ is obtained as a localisation of the category of functors on the larger category.
-It can, however, be obtained directly as the category of those functors from ${\mathcal D}$ to $k\mbox{-}{\rm Mod}$ which commute with direct products and direct limits, alternatively as the category whose objects are the pp-pairs (of pp formulas modulo equivalence on all object of ${\mathcal D}$) and pp-definable maps between these (the category of ``'pp-imaginaries").
+By \cite[13.1]{PreDefAddCat} (or, better, \cite[2.3]{PreRajShv}), $(T,-)$ and $T\otimes-$ induce equivalences of the respective functor categories.
+If ${\mathcal D}$ is a definable category then we denote by ${\rm fun}({\mathcal D})$ the associated abelian functor category; we give a few words of explanation but see the references for details.
+If ${\mathcal D}$ is locally finitely presented (e.g., as noted above, the category of modules supported on an open interval is so), then ${\rm fun}({\cal D})$ is the category of finitely presented functors from finite-dimensional objects in ${\mathcal D}$ to $k\mbox{-}{\rm mod}$ (rather, the extensions of these to functors on all of ${\mathcal D}$ which commute with direct limits).
+In general a definable category need not be locally finitely presented (e.g., ${\mathcal D}_r$ is not) but every definable category is a definable subcategory of a locally finitely presented category and the category ${\rm fun}({\mathcal D})$ is obtained as a localisation of the category of functors on the larger category.
+It can also be obtained directly as the category of those functors from ${\mathcal D}$ to $k\mbox{-}{\rm Mod}$ which commute with direct products and direct limits, alternatively as the category whose objects are the pp-pairs (of pp formulas modulo equivalence on all object of ${\mathcal D}$) and pp-definable maps between these (the category of ``'pp-imaginaries").
 In particular, the lattice of pp formulas for ${\mathcal D}$ is naturally identified with the lattice of finitely generated subfunctors of the forgetful functor.
 Therefore we have the following strengthening of \ref{widthatr}.

 \begin{cor} \marginpar{equivatrpp} The inverse natural equivalences in \ref{locequivatr} induce natural equivalences ${\rm fun}({\mathcal D}_r) \simeq {\rm fun}({\mathcal D}_{\overline{\sigma}(r)})$; in particular ${\rm pp}_A/\sim_r \,\simeq\, {\rm pp}_B/\sim_{\overline{\sigma}(r)}$ \end{cor}